How A Fractional Head of Logistics Model Works

 Addressing obvious inefficiencies or recurring issues

-Identifying quick wins, including process tweaks, report creation, or communication structures
+Identifying quick wins, including process tweaks, recurring issues, or communication flows

 The goal is not immediate, sweeping change.